MMDPX/Personal-Planner-v2/README.md

 N/A

 ## Usage

-Coming soon.
+The website can be accessed at https://mmdpx.github.io/Personal-Planner-v2/ Alternatively, the repo can be downloaded and run locally.

 ## Credits

-Coming soon.
+N/A

 ## License

-Please refer to the LICENSE in the repo.
+Please refer to the LICENSE file in the repo.